Wahya Cirlce

 HISTORY

 The Traditional “religion” of Alkebulan can be traced back to between 200,000 and 100,000 BCE.
 We can look at many aspects and see why a book indoctrination such as Christianity or Islamism took root.
 The tradition of Alkebulan (African) spirituality, both Magick and Medicine ALREADY included a “supreme being”.
-This left the proselytizing door open for one of the Abrahamic, or Patriarchal, oriented dogmas such as Christianity or Islamism to easily overpower a tribal belief system.
-Especially when there were rampant cases of fear mongering, “killing” of tribal deities, and Ego running rampant amongst those who wished to colonize the land.
-Much confusion comes from these two “book religions” and their lack of understanding of both the Yoruba culture and its long found indigenous traditions that existed long before.
+This left the proselytizing door open for one of the Abrahamic, or Patriarchal, oriented dogmas such as Christianity or Islamism to easily overpower a tribal belief system through fearmongering.
+Especially when there were rampant cases of the “killing” of tribal deities, and Ego running rampant amongst those who wished to colonize and exploit the land.
+This is a pattern that we will see repeated over and over again for a few thousand years around the world.
+Much confusion comes from these two “book religions” and their lack of understanding of both the Yoruba culture and its long found indigenous traditions that existed long before their arrival.

 SWAHILI